-A book about intellectual freedom in libraries, by Noel Peattie and John Swan (1989, 2012), The Freedom to Lie: A Debate about Democracy, anticipates the issues of disinformation on social media on the internet.
+A book about intellectual freedom in libraries, by Noel Peattie and John Swan (1989, 2012), The Freedom to Lie: A Debate about Democracy, anticipates the issues of disinformation on social media on the Internet.
 In it, John Swan and Noel Peattie discuss whether books such as David McCalden's book, The Holocaust Did Not Happen, a Holocaust revisionist tract should be banned from the library.
 Swan takes the side of intellectual freedom.
 In his view, the point of libraries is to provide access to patrons, and there should be no constraints impeding that access.
 John Swan takes a cautious view.
-He looks variety of controversial things that could be in libraries: mathematical and logical truths; empirical truths (e.g., the earth is round); opinions, on which people may honestly differ (e.g., right or left politics, best restaurant); matters of taste (e.g., agree/disagree with current fashion trends); moral questions: is abortion or homosexuality right or wrong?; minority theories or opinions, not generally accepted by scholars in the field, but carrying no extra moral or political weight, no hidden agenda (e.g., Bacon wrote Shakespeare's plays); offensive language; bullshit; and outright lies, false statements knowingly made to mislead, frighten or hurt people: e.g., the holocaust did not happen, or black people are ineducable, etc. (Swan & Peattie, 1989, p.
+He looks variety of controversial things that could be in libraries: mathematical and logical truths; empirical truths (e.g., the earth is round); opinions, on which people may honestly differ (e.g., right or left politics, best restaurant); matters of taste (e.g., agree/disagree with current fashion trends); moral questions; is abortion or homosexuality right or wrong?; minority theories or opinions, not generally accepted by scholars in the field, but carrying no extra moral or political weight, no hidden agenda (e.g., Bacon wrote Shakespeare's plays); offensive language; bullshit; and outright lies, false statements knowingly made to mislead, frighten or hurt people: e.g., the Holocaust did not happen, or black people are ineducable, etc. (Swan & Peattie, 1989, p.
 33).
-It is the last category that he argues can be justified in not putting in the library collection.
-He argues that there are many considerations (e.g., budget, cost, relevance, access) that go into the decision of including or excluding a book or other resource in a library collection, and the fact that something is untrue is a major factor for considering exclusion from the collection.
+He argues that the last category can justifiably not be added to the library collection.
+Further, he argues that there are many considerations (e.g., budget, cost, relevance, access) that go into the decision to include or exclude a book or other resource in a library collection.
+The fact that something is untrue is a major factor for considering exclusion from the collection.
 In other words, in specific contexts like non-fiction, truth does matter in library collections.

-Correspondingly, there is the issue of freedom of expression on the internet, perhaps best exemplified by remarks by Mark Zuckerberg in a speech at Georgetown University where he argued that Facebook should be unfettered in intellectual freedom, including political advertisements of outright lies (e.g., pro-Trump reelection campaign advertisements that utter lies about his opponents).
+Correspondingly, there is the issue of freedom of expression on the Internet, perhaps best exemplified by remarks by Mark Zuckerberg in a speech at Georgetown University where he argued that Facebook should be unfettered in intellectual freedom, including political advertisements of outright lies (e.g., pro-Trump reelection campaign advertisements that spread lies about his opponents).
 He takes the view that the marketplace will work it out - the lies will be discovered, eventually rejected or ignored.
-He bases his view, as do other free speech advocates, on the 1st Amendment, but Yochai Benkler, an author and the Professor of Entrepreneurial Legal Studies at Harvard Law School, argues that this is not a correct interpretation of the 1st Amendment.
-He argues that the 1st Amendment is only about government involvement in speech and does not apply to private speech or private parties, of which Twitter and Facebook are examples (Morrison, 2018).
+He bases his view, as do other free speech advocates, on the First Amendment, but Yochai Benkler, an author and the Professor of Entrepreneurial Legal Studies at Harvard Law School, argues that this is not a correct interpretation of the First Amendment.
+He argues that the First Amendment is only about government involvement in speech and does not apply to private speech or private parties, of which Twitter and Facebook are examples (Morrison, 2018).
 Despite or because of this observation, untruths are not sorting themselves out in the (dis)information marketplace.
-The disinformation that is asserted is rapidly spread across the internet, any corrections are ignored, and disinformation memes reinforce a priori biases.
+The disinformation that is asserted is rapidly spread across the Internet, any corrections are ignored, and disinformation memes reinforce a priori biases.
 Fox News, for example, echoes Trump's and his supporters' talking points, which are often patently false.
-Correspondingly, in social media sites like 8chan white supremacists will defend their right to be racist and espouse hate rhetoric.
+Correspondingly, in social media sites like 8chan, white supremacists will defend their right to be racist and espouse hate rhetoric.